 What did Bill do when his corporate job wasn’t fulfilling anymore?
 He pursued his passion for running and started a business.
 SoleMOTION Race Management hosts races across the region – including the Y’s Burn the Bird Thanksgiving Day Race – and is a great example of the family-focused heart that the YMCA strives to foster in our community.

-Hannah’s first experiences with the Y started in KinderKamp Preschool and Busy Beaver Camp, before eventually taking swimming lessons and attending Camp Cormorant.
+Hannah’s experience with the Y started in KinderKamp Preschool and Busy Beaver Camp, before eventually attending Swim School and Camp Cormorant.
 Though she’s an avid swimmer and workout warrior, Hannah believes the Y is much more than a pool or a gym.
-Christian principles and strong friendships keep her coming back to her YMCA community.
+Christian principles and strong friendships keep her coming back to her Y community.

 The Wilson Family

-Sofiya, Ashlynn and McKenzie attend the YMCA’s School Age Learning Center at Jefferson Elementary.
+Sofiya, Ashlynn and McKenzie attend the Y’s School Age Learning Center at Jefferson Elementary.
 They receive financial assistance through the Y’s Annual Campaign, which has allowed the Wilsons to get back on their feet.
-“The opportunity to be part of this scholarship program has meant so much to my whole family.
+“The opportunity to be part of this scholarship program has meant so much.
 The YMCA feels like a second home to us.”